gwax/www-gwax/posts/2004/10/npr-and-fantastic-plastic-machine.rst

 Lips <link://slug/npr-and-the-flaming-lips>`__,
 today I heard a portion of a Fantastic Plastic Machine song during one of the short interludes on NPR.
-Once again, I am thoroughly pleased by NPR's ecclectic musical tastes.
-In case it varies from NPR station to NPR station, I am refering to WBUR 90.9FM, broadcast out of Boston University in Massachusetts.
+Once again, I am thoroughly pleased by NPR's eclectic musical tastes.
+In case it varies from NPR station to NPR station, I am referring to WBUR 90.9FM, broadcast out of Boston University in Massachusetts.